ember-learn/ember-blog/source/2019-10-04-the-ember-times-issue-118.md

 <div class="blog-row">
   <img class="float-right small transparent padded" alt="Office Hours Tomster Mascot" title="Readers' Questions" src="/images/tomsters/officehours.png" />

   <p>Wondering about something related to Ember, Ember Data, Glimmer, or addons in the Ember ecosystem, but don't know where to ask?
-Readers’ Questions are just for you!</p>
+Readers’ Questions are meant for you!</p>

   <p><strong>Submit your own</strong> short and sweet <strong>question</strong> under <a href="https://bit.ly/ask-ember-core" target="rq">bit.ly/ask-ember-core</a>.
 And don’t worry, there are no silly questions, we appreciate them all - promise! 🤞</p>
 </div>